The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 Next, type `cd Unit-0` to change directories your new `Unit-0` folder and create a JavaScript file called app.js.
 Use the command `touch app.js`.
 Next, we are going to install some Cloud9 tools.
 Type `npm install -g c9` in the terminal.
 The npm install part of the command is installing a tool called c9, and the -g flag installs it globally on our Cloud9 environment.

-You need to restart your workspace, and you can do so by **refreshing the page**.
 Now, you can type `c9 <filename>` to open any file from the terminal.
 The file will appear in the Cloud9 panel.
 Open your new file with the command `c9 app.js`. **Double check that your directory structure looks like below.** You might not see the `.c9` folder since it's a hidden directory.

 ![c9](./assets/c9.png)